 The current actuarial assumptions used for valuation purposes were adopted by the Board of Trustees and were first effective for the June 30, 2019 Actuarial Valuation.
 The most recent study of the System's experience, used in developing the current actuarial assumptions, was based on a period from July 2014 to June 2019.
+Assumptions were set by the Board of Trustees on the basis of the recommendations made by Cheiron as a result of the experience study.
+The experience study is incorporated by reference as the rationale for the assumptions.

 Included in the Actuarial Section is a schedule which presents an outline of the actuarial assumptions and methods used to prepare the actuarial valuation results.
-In our opinion, the actuarial assumptions used in the valuation are reasonable both individually and in aggregate.
-Future results may differ significantly from the current results due to such factors as the following:

-www.cheiron.us 1.877.CHEIRON (243.4766)
+The assumptions and www.cheiron.us 1.877.CHEIRON (243.4766)